-VAPAR Partners with United Utilities and Doubles Down on UK Expansion
+VAPAR & United Utilities Partner to Accelerate UK Expansion

 VAPAR, intelligent engineering software using artificial intelligence (AI) and machine learning (ML) to automate condition assessments for stormwater and sewerage pipelines, has announced it has received AU$490,000 as part of the federal government’s Accelerating Commercialisation grant scheme.

 Following a AU$25,000 NSW Government Minimum Viable Product (MVP) grant received when VAPAR first launched in 2018, which was used to build the platform and hire developers, VAPAR has had extensive success in acquiring customers including Sydney Water, SA Water, City of Ryde, Blacktown City Council, Campbelltown City Council, Rural City of Murray Bridge and more.
 VAPAR’s platform is revolutionising the way infrastructure is tracked, repaired and maintained by automating what have been highly time-consuming and manual tasks for the industry.

 New South Wales Minister for Jobs and Investment Stuart Ayres said it was great to see VAPAR making such an impact on its industry:

 “VAPAR are based in the Sydney Startup Hub and they are such a great success story – the fact they are heading towards further national and international growth is inspiring.
 Our MVP program is designed to support promising pre-revenue startups just like VAPAR.
 It allows them engage with potential customers in the early stages of development, helping create innovative solutions that address industry needs or market gaps, right here in NSW.”

 In addition to increasing their marketing traction in Australia, VAPAR’s deep learning models have also been used successfully to increase the efficiency of inspecting the sewer network for United Utilities, the water and wastewater services provider for the North West of England.